RasmusRPaulsen/DTUImageAnalysis/exercises/ex1b-PCA/readme.md

 ### Exercise 9

 Read the data matrix as before, but do not subtract the mean.
-The procedure subtract the mean for you.
+The procedure subtracts the mean for you.

 The PCA can be computed using: